 Research background

-Acute gastrointestinal bleeding is an emergency condition that can lead to significant morbidity and mortality.
-Embolization was considered as the preferred therapy in the treatment of lower gastrointestinal (GI) bleeding when it was unrealistic to perform the surgery or vasopressin infusion in this population.
-Treatment of acute lower GI bleeding (any site below the ligament of Treitz) using this technique has not reached a consensus, based on the belief that the risk of intestinal infarction in this condition is extremely high.
+Acute gastrointestinal (GI) bleeding is an emergency condition that can lead to significant morbidity and mortality.
+Embolization is considered the preferred therapy in the treatment of lower GI bleeding when it is unrealistic to perform the surgery or vasopressin infusion in this population.
+Treatment of acute lower GI bleeding (any site below the ligament of Treitz) using this technique has not reached a consensus because of the belief that the risk of intestinal infarction in this condition is extremely high.
 The purpose of the study is to evaluate the effectiveness and safety of this technique in a retrospective group of patients who underwent embolization for acute lower GI bleeding.

 Research motivation

-Because a relative deficiency of collateral blood supply, transcatheter embolization is a challenging procedure with a significant risk of bowel ischemia.
+Because of a relative deficiency of collateral blood supply, transcatheter embolization is a challenging procedure with a significant risk of bowel ischemia.

 Research objectives